bcgov/von-connector/README.md

 ./manage start_nodes
 ```

-Once the nodes are all running and have connected to each other, you can run the Indy client to test the connection:
+Once the nodes are all running and have connected to each other, you can run the Indy client to test the connection in a separate terminal window:

 ```bash
 ./manage start_client